 Below are photos of an ‘86 Westy.
-It has been fitted with a set of GoWesty plate steel bumpers, powder coated in a wrinkle finish satin black.
-This vehicle also has our standard GoWesty black-out truck bed-liner type texture coating applied all around the lower body and inside the front door thresholds.
+It has been fitted with a set of GoWesty plate steel bumpers, powder coated in a texture finish satin black.
+This vehicle also has our standard GoWesty blackout truck bed-liner type texture coating applied all around the lower body and inside the front door thresholds.
 This same material can also be applied to the bumpers for a perfect match, if desired.

 The first is in the threshold area.
 You will notice that the soft plastic threshold mat is gone, and the holes for it have been filled and texture applied.
 This area is a common rust-prone area on Vanagons.
 The plastic threshold mats are normally held in place with glue and round grommets which are molded into the step pad.
 These grommets push through holes in the body, through to the outside of the vehicle.
 It is through these holes that water enters the vehicle and is trapped under the step pad.
 The moisture sits there and rust begins.
 By eliminating the step pad and holes entirely, and sealing this area inside and out, the durability and looks of this area are greatly improved.
 The texture is continued up along the carpet area where the paint is typically worn through from years of entering and exiting the vehicle.

 Another detail to notice here is how the black texture along the wheel arch turns and goes inside.
 It looks a bit goofy when the door is open, but when it is closed (as is the case 99% of the time), it creates a consistent line of black in the door jamb area.
 Without this detail, when the door is closed, there is an incongruent looking strip of painted body between the black texture on the wheel arch and on the door itself--another lesson we learned on my van.
-I left it that way to show people why we don’t do it that way anymore....
+I left it that way to show people why we don’t do it that way anymore.

 The final detail is how the black texture gracefully curves down at the rear corners.
 It is not a complicated or difficult detail, but you can imagine how ugly this detail could be if not executed with some care.

+p.s.
 If you're interested, check out the bumpers.
 They're pretty awesome (in our opinion!).